 Your future leaders and executives could be in entry-level roles at your company right now, while your current leaders may be on their way out the door.
 Whatever the current case is at your company, you want to get out ahead of the curve by identifying peak performers and giving them opportunities to move into those higher-level roles down the road.

-Once you’ve put the core pieces of your talent acquisition strategy in place, the next step is integrating it into all aspects of your workplace.
+Once you’ve put the core pieces of your strategy in place, the next step is integrating it into all aspects of your workplace.
 Managers at every level should be thinking not just about ways to develop their teams, but also ways to shape those teams into the future.
-When you’ve reached that level, it may feel like your talent acquisition just happens naturally — because it will.
+When you’ve reached that level, it may feel like your talent acquisition just happens naturally—because it will.

-If you’ve taken the time and effort to cultivate a winning talent acquisition strategy, then your recruiting efforts will be much more focused.
+If you’ve taken the time and effort to cultivate a winning strategy for finding and retaining top performers, then your recruiting efforts will be much more focused.
 But you still want to keep your foot on the gas.
-Get the latest recruiting and management tips by signing up for our free e-newsletter, Monster Hiring Solutions.
+Get the latest recruiting and management tips and hiring trends today, delivered free to your inbox.